-Doctor of veterinary medicine, Phd, Associate professor, Diplomate of the European College of Animal Welfare and Behavioural Medicine, Sub-Speciality Animal Welfare Science, Ethics and Law (ECAWBM-AWSEL)
+Doctor of veterinary medicine, PhD, Associate professor, EBVS© European Veterinary Specialist in Animal Welfare Science, Ethics and Law.

 My general research interest has been health and welfare of poultry, pigs, cattle, and fish.
 Furthermore, I have worked with evaluation of sustainable farming and food production, incl. organic animal production.
 Another research area has been the philosophy of health and welfare comparing humans and animals.

 My teaching experience includes under-graduate students on basic and advanced level incl.
 PhD course, as well as other target groups for teaching including that I have been invited lecturer to stakeholder’s courses since 1992.
-At the moment I am main supervisor of two PhD students (externally funded) and I have main supervised 1 and co-supervised 3 PhD students.
+At the moment I am main supervisor of one PhD student (externally funded) and I have supervised 3 PhD students and co-supervised 3 PhD students.
 I have been the Scientific co-ordinator for Workshop in animal welfare in broiler chickens and laying hens (Better Training for Safer Food organised by the EU Commission, DG Sanco 2012-2016).

-The FreeBirds project will generate more insight in the relation between chickens’ free range use and health and welfare of the chickens, as well as, to the consequences for the nutrient load of the soil.
-The project also aims to develop smart tools and management strategies for improvement of the free-range system for organic poultry.
-Participating countries are Denmark, Italy, the Netherlands, Poland, Sweden, Turkey, and Belgium, and is coordinated by me.
+I was main coordinator of the Core Organic project FreeBirds that generated more insight in the relation between chickens’ free range use and health and welfare of the chickens, as well as, to the consequences for the nutrient load of the soil.
+T Participating countries are Denmark, Italy, the Netherlands, Poland, Sweden, Turkey, and Belgium, and was coordinated by me 2018-2021.

 FAFSynt - Efficiency and Sustainability of Future Animal Food from Swedish farms and water – The primary production, in collaboration with RISE (coordination Stefan Gunnarsson).
 The general aim of the project is to identify the state of the art, bottlenecks and future solutions in sustainable farm animal production, with main focus on the primary production, in the context of stakeholder knowledge and opinions.
 The final aim is to establish a tentative agenda for prioritised areas of future research in a multi stakeholder approach.